- Apply links menu

 Any community in the city can get involved in helping to plan their future development and there are lots of ways to do this including through contacting the Bristol Neighbourhood Planning Network or your local Neighbourhood Partnership.

-However, there is a new opportunity for communities to write their own Development Plan Documents to help guide future development.
+However, the Localism Act introduced a new opportunity for communities to write their own Development Plan Documents to help guide future development.